Charley Foy: The Seven Little Foys

-In 1914 they would again set a torrid pace, performing 50 weeks, including two tours of 26 and 19 weeks.
+In 1914 they again set a torrid pace, performing 50 weeks, including two tours of 26 and 19 weeks.
 They again toured twice in 1915, but this time only for 17 weeks from January through April, and then for the final 6 weeks of the year.
 In between, Foy appeared in another film in the Mack Sennett short, A Favorite Fool, this time along with the rest of his family.
-It would be another 13 years before the act again appeared on film, minus their father, in the Vitaphone short, "Chips of the Old Block".
+It was another 13 years before the act again appeared on film, minus their father, in the Vitaphone short, "Chips of the Old Block".
 This short, in the UCLA archive, is the only surviving film of the performances of the family act.
 They remained busy during 1916–17, going out on four more tours.
 1918 saw them once again on road, touring four cities in seven weeks, starting on New Year's Day.
-After this tour, the oldest son, Bryan, went to serve in the U.S. Army in World War I. The act would continue without Bryan, as "Eddie Foy and the Younger Foys", through 1923, when their father retired.
-The Younger Foys continued on the vaudeville stage through the 1920s, eventually disbanding when Eddie Foy Jr. went out on his own as a single act in 1929.
+After this tour, the oldest son, Bryan, went to serve in the U.S. Army in World War I. The act continued without Bryan, as "Eddie Foy and the Younger Foys", through 1923, when their father retired.
+The Younger Foys continued on the vaudeville stage through the 1920s, disbanding when Eddie Foy Jr. went out on his own as a single act in 1929.

-Foy, along with three of his younger siblings, Madeline, Mary, and Irving, continued to perform as an act in Vaudeville through the mid-1930s, billed as "The Foy Family: Real Chips Off the Old Block", in which Charley Foy was given top billing.
+Foy, along with younger siblings Madeline, Mary, and Irving, continued to perform as an act in Vaudeville through the mid-1930s, billed as "The Foy Family: Real Chips Off the Old Block", in which Charley Foy was given top billing.
 At one point in the mid-1920s, Foy attempted to give Ginger Rogers, then an unknown dancer by the name of Ginger McMath, an opportunity on stage during a performance in Fort Worth, Texas.
-However the venue manager refused to allow her to take the stage.
+However, the venue manager refused to allow her to take the stage.